Jack Straw: Personal life

 Straw's first marriage, in 1968, to teacher Anthea Weston, ended in divorce in 1977.
 They had a daughter, Rachel, born on 24 February 1976, who died after five days because of a heart defect.
 On 10 November 1978, he married Alice Perkins, a senior civil servant.
+The couple have two adult children, Will and Charlotte.
 In 2006, Straw's wife joined the board of the country's largest airports operator BAA, shortly before it was taken over by the Spanish firm Ferrovial.

-Perkins was Chair of the Post Office during a critical period of the British Post Office scandal, chairing a Post Office sub-committee, codenamed "Project Sparrow", which has been accused of sacking forensic accountants who had found bugs in the Horizon IT system and seeking to exclude victims from compensation.

-The couple have two adult children, Will and Charlotte.

 Straw supports his local football team Blackburn Rovers, and was made an honorary vice-president of the club in 1998 by Jack Walker.
 In October 2015, he was given the Freedom of the Borough of Blackburn with Darwen.

 A motion of Leeds University Union Council in 2000 revoked Jack Straw's life membership of the Union and removed his name from the Presidents' Board, citing his support for "the asylum and immigration bill" and for limits to trial by jury and legal aid.
 In 2007, the Union Council reinstated his life membership and place on the Presidents' Board.